Backyard gardening can be more than just a hobby. It can become an essential activity with numerous benefits, and here are a few of them.

 Various backyard market products • Photography © Bottle and Brush Studio 2019

 You can become a market gardener and earn some extra pocket money selling plant divisions, seeds, cuttings, extra produce, floral bouquets and delicious homemade preserves made with the harvest.
 I did that for a while and learned so much from it.
 Doing markets was great also when I was new in town, and that helped me meet other like-minded people.
 If you have talents in drawing and painting, you can use your plants as models for study and inspiration for botanical art.
 Some do amazing crafting and eco prints using fresh or dried blooms and leaves.
 The most interesting thing I developed and kept evolving is writing and photographing food content with organic food.
-Since then, my garden has become a fresh prop studio where I can source produce and botanicals all year.
+Since then, my garden has become an outdoor prop studio where I can source produce and botanicals all year.

 Gardening magazine photography work • Photography © Bottle and Brush Studio 2022